team-rocket-we-are-blasting-of-again/System-Integration-Assignment-3/README.md

 - **Infrastructure layer:** It is responsible for interaction with the message broker as well as with the database.
 We let the Hibernate framework steer connection to the database.

 ![Application layer](./images/infrastructure-layer.PNG)

-## TODO:

-EVERYTHING WITH ORDER SERVICE (README AND CODE)

-The task includes a peer review of other project solutions.
-The review should address questions about:

-- the proper selection of technologies and the criteria, used for making the choices
-- the quality of the design
-- the readability of the diagrams and the code
-- the readiness for further extention and upgrade of the system with new microservices
-- the proper use of standards, recommendations, and the best practices od software development